ISO 31000 Risk Manager certification training

 • Process: The systematic steps for managing risk, which will be applied day-to-day.

 3. Assess current risk practices.
-Evaluate your existing risk management processes, identifying gaps and areas where improvements are needed to align with ISO 31000's principles.
+Evaluate your existing risk management processes and identify gaps and areas where improvements are needed to align with ISO 31000's principles.

 4. Tailor the framework.
 Customize the ISO 31000 framework to fit your organization's unique context, including its objectives, culture, and operational realities.

 5. Develop a risk management policy.
-Create a formal policy that outlines the organization's approach to risk and integrates it into the governance structure.
+Create a formal policy that outlines the organization's approach to risk management and integrate it into the governance structure.
 Ensure the policy is communicated across the entire organization.

 Phase 2: Execute the risk management process